pmlmodelling/ersem/README.md

 # Migrating from an earlier ERSEM version

-If you were using an earlier release of ERSEM, you can update your old ERSEM configuration (`fabm.yaml`) to the latest by running the Python script `testcases/update.py` with one argument: the path to your old fabm.yaml file.
+If you were using an earlier release of ERSEM, you can update your old ERSEM configuration (`fabm.yaml`) to the latest by running the Python script `<ERSEMDIR>/testcases/update.py` with one argument: the path to your old fabm.yaml file.

-This script requires a recent version of Python 2.X and the [PyYAML package](http://pyyaml.org/wiki/PyYAML).
+This script requires a recent version of Python 2 or 3 and the [PyYAML package](http://pyyaml.org/wiki/PyYAML).
 Ideally, you also have the latest version of [the Python front end to FABM-ERSEM](#python-front-end) installed;
 this enables the update script to clean up the yaml file and add documentation to it.